Chapter 4.150

 “Sharps waste” means any device having acute rigid corners, edges, or protuberances capable of cutting or piercing, including, but not limited to, hypodermic needles, hypodermic needles with syringes, blades, needles with attached tubing, syringes contaminated with biohazard waste, acupuncture needles, and root canal files.
 Broken glass items, such as Pasteur pipettes and blood vials contaminated with biohazard waste or any item capable of cutting or piercing that is contaminated with trauma scene waste.

-“Single-family unit” means a dwelling which receives individual refuse and/or curbside recycling service.
+“Single-family unit” means a dwelling which receives individual solid waste and/or curbside recycling service.

-“Source-separated recyclables” means nonputrescible material that is separated by the generator from other waste material for the purpose of reuse or recycling, by placing the recyclables in separate containers, or by binding them separately; the recyclable material is returned to the economic mainstream in the form of raw material for new, reused or reconstituted products which meet the quality standards necessary to be used in the marketplace.
+“Source-separated recyclables” means nonputrescible material, including paper, books, magazines, cardboard, box board, plastic, metal, glass, and other similar materials authorized by the city for collection by the franchisee that is separated by the generator from other waste material for the purpose of reuse or recycling, by placing the recyclables in separate containers, or by binding them separately; the recyclable material is returned to the economic mainstream in the form of raw material for new, reused or reconstituted products which meet the quality standards necessary to be used in the marketplace.

 “Transfer station” means those facilities, franchised by the city of South Lake Tahoe pursuant to this chapter, utilized to receive solid waste or recyclable material, temporarily store, separate, convert, or otherwise process the materials in solid wastes or to transfer the solid wastes directly from smaller to larger vehicles for transport.